 Faced with the difficulties of deploying explanatory accounts in making design recommendations, we advocate an alternative approach for the understanding of disability, based on ethnomethodologically informed ethnographic methods.
-(There is no space to detail our studies here but see Cheverst et al., 2003.)
 We choose to abandon the search for explanation to embrace understanding.
-We choose to replace theoretical obsession with a focus on methodology-of how we might best go about developing an understanding of disability such that we can make a useful input to the design process.
-Ethnomethodology has some notoriety for complaining that sociologists characteristically treat the members of society as 'cultural dopes'-

-barely able to get up and put their socks on in the morning unless adequately socialized.
-However, the import of this critique is rarely appreciated in that it makes the investigation (rather than theorizing) of 'common sense' understandings the focus of inquiry.
-Disability is thereby considered in relation to how individuals practically understand it and how it practically affects their everyday life, and from this the requirements for any technological intervention through a consideration of details from the everyday life of disabled people.
-We suggest that when it comes to mundane technological intervention what is needed is this alternate position from which to understand disability, that considers disability 'from within'.
-This is attending to members' perspectives as a practical matter, replacing political rhetoric with recommendations for design.
+We choose to replace theoretical obsession with a focus on methodology - of how we might best go about developing an understanding of disability such that we can make a useful input to the design process.
+Ethnomethodology has some notoriety for complaining that sociologists characteristically treat the members of society as 'cultural dopes' - barely able to get up and put their socks on in the morning unless adequately socialised.
+But the import of this critique is rarely appreciated in that it makes the investigation (rather than theorising) of 'common sense' understandings the focus of inquiry.
+Disability is thereby considered in relation to how individuals practically understand it, and how it practically effects their everyday life, as input into the design process rather than as an instantiation or confirmation of a theoretical position.
+Our interest lies then, in understanding people's real needs, and the requirements or sensitivities for any technological intervention, through a consideration of details from the everyday life of disabled people.
+We suggest that when it comes to mundane technological intervention in these everyday lives what is needed is this alternate position from which to understand disability, that considers disability 'from within'.
+This is not taking yet another sociological perspective upon the situation, but rather attending to the members' perspectives, replacing political rhetoric with recommendations for design.
 Technology development for disabled people faces further problems in that, as Williams (1996) argues, there is no neutral, 'untainted', language with which to begin the process of discussion.
 The language and categories we use influence both the definition and 'solution' of the problem.
 Our response to this is, of course, to let people speak for themselves, to document their own experience, to tell their own stories revealed through a range of ethnographic methods.

-Conclusion: designing for people
+Conclusion: Designing for people!

-Our discussion of the 'social model' recognizes that many different philosophical positions, which we have described as involving a tension between realism and constructionism, underpin the anti-individualist position that it typically defends.
+Our discussion of the 'social model' recognises that many different philosophical positions, which we have glossed as being a choice between realism and constructionism, underpin the anti-individualist position that it typically defends.
 That is, medical or psychopathological models, as we have seen, strongly suggest an expert-client relationship in which the expert seeks to cure or at least alleviate the symptoms experienced by, the client.
-The social model, in whatever form, has the great merit of producing an interactionist account of disability, wherein disability is seen as a construction and thus necessarily a responsibility is shared by all parties.
+The social model, in whatever form, has the great merit of producing an interactionist account of disability wherein disability is seen as a construction and thus necessarily a responsibility is shared by all parties to it.